-[Editor’s note: “Top EV Stocks Set to Dethrone Tesla as King of the Industry” was previously published in September 2022.
-It has since been updated to include the most relevant information available.]
+Editor’s note: “The Best EV Stocks to Buy to Dethrone Tesla in 2023” was previously published in February 2023.
+It has since been updated to include the most relevant information available.

-As of June 2022 – the latest data available, per BloombergNEF – Tesla’s global EV market share stood at just 13.7%:
+The result?
+Tesla’s market share has rapidly eroded in 2021 and ‘22.
+As of June 2022 – the latest data available, per BloombergNEF – Tesla’s global EV market share stood at just 13.7%, down almost five full percentage points from its peak.

-Just look at how much the electric vehicle market has grown since Tesla’s market share peaked in mid-2020.
-Global unit sales have risen nearly 300%, from 2.4 million cars in June 2020 to 9.3 million cars in June 2022.
+Just look at how much the EV market has grown since Tesla’s market share peaked in mid-2020.
+Global unit sales have risen nearly 300% since then, from 2.4 million cars in June 2020 to 9.3 million cars in June 2022.

-In other words, Tesla’s struggles are someone else’s fortunes.
+Said differently, Tesla’s struggles are someone else’s great fortune.

-So, who is winning these fortunes right now?
-Well, we have the top three EV stocks to buy right now to dethrone Tesla as the king of the industry.
+So, who is winning this space right now?
+We have three EV stocks to buy right now to dethrone Tesla as the king of the industry.

 Interestingly, each of these EV stocks is like Tesla.
-But each is better at a certain wide-appeal characteristic that could allow them to best the reigning titan.
+But each is better at a certain wide-appeal characteristic that could allow it to beat the titan.

 Top EV Stocks: LCID